imadhanhan/ModLayer/README.md

 1) Download all contents and unzip.
-2) Copy and paste 'ModLayer.fig' and 'ModLayer.m' into your local directory in folder 'Documents/MATLAB'
+2) Copy and paste 'ModLayer.fig' and 'ModLayer.m' into your local directory in folder 'Documents/MATLAB' ModLayer is now installed and ready to be used while working in MATLAB in any directory.

-3) In a separate directory, run the example file to practice using ModLayer
+3) In a separate directory, copy and paste 'example_modlayer_script.m' and 'sample_composite_tomo.h5' and run the example script to practice using ModLayer

 ModLayer has been designed to work on MATLAB 2014 and later.